 Puppy raising can be a family project, and children can certainly be involved in raising your Hero Dog puppy.
 However, raising a puppy is fundamentally an adult responsibility.
 Therefore, there must be an adult in the household who is the primary raiser and who accepts responsibility for the project.

-Do puppy raisers have to live in a specific area?
+Do puppy program volunteers need to live in a specific area?